 - 1) reading: (1) Eves or some other general history on mathematics (2) at least 2 books of Euclid's Elements - 2) term paper: this paper is to be at least 80% mathematics and the rest history.
 The purpose of the paper is to have the student dig in and learn a certain portion of mathematics well, and then present it. - 3) lecture topics (most probable): At least one will be explored thoroughly

 4) other outside reading

-Note: There are many other good sources.)
+(Note: There are many other good sources.)

-Course coordinator: Charles Saltzer Spring, 1979
+Course Coordinator: Tom Schwartzbauer Spring, 1980